Drones, also known as unmanned aerial vehicles (UAVs), are able to fly through the use of propulsion systems and advanced navigation technologies.

 In summary, drones move up and down by adjusting the thrust generated by the rotors and tilting them to control their vertical movement.

 How far can a drone fly?

-The distance a drone can fly depends on a number of factors, including the type of drone, the power of its propulsion system, and the capacity of its battery.
+The distance a drone can fly depends on a number of factors, including:

 You may also check my article about drone signal extenders or boosters.

 Professional drones, such as those used for commercial or industrial applications, can have a longer flight time and greater range.

 For example, the DJI Matrice 600 has a flight time of up to 38 minutes and a maximum range of around 4 miles (6km).

 Long-range drones, such as military drones, can fly for much longer distances and times.